jnktsj/DNApi/README.md

 ## Utilities
-In addition to `dnap` and `dnai`, there are potentially useful three programs in the `utils` directory:
+In addition to `dnap` and `dnapi`, there are potentially useful three programs in the `utils` directory:

 * `qual-offset` estimates ASCII-encoded quality score offsets of FASTQ